williamouyang/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 These scopes are referenced by the **Claims** dialog.

 ### Create Claims

-Create ID Token claims for OpenID Connect, or Access Tokens for OAuth 2.0.
+Tokens contain claims that are statements about the subject or another subject, for example name, role, or email address.

-Tokens contain the claims that are ....
+Create ID Token claims for OpenID Connect, or Access Tokens for OAuth 2.0:

 1. In the Okta user interface, navigate to **Security > API**.
 2. Choose the name of the authorization server to display it.